Ayurveda the

 Internal snehana

-Internal snehana therapy, or snehapaa (‘oil drinking’),
+therapy, or snehapa칗a (‘oil drinking’),

 is the internal application of progressively

-larger amounts of oil, used concurrently with external
+larger amounts of oil, used concurrently with

-oleation techniques such as abhyan . ga.
-The purpose
+oleation techniques such as abhyan

-of snehapaa is similar to the external
+of snehapa칗a is similar to the external

-application of oil, to loosen and liquefy aa from the
+application of oil, to loosen and liquefy a칖a from the

-baya rogayana (‘outer pathway’) and madhyama
+ba칑ya rogayana (‘outer pathway’) and madhyama

-rogamaga (‘middle pathway’), and draw it to the
+rogama칞ga (‘middle pathway’), and draw it to the

-a?armaga (‘inner pathway’, gastrointestinal tract)
+a?arma칞ga (‘inner pathway’, gastrointestinal tract)

 Figure 11.3 Kati vasti.